 |Lloyds||Supports stock trading on 9 exchanges||Real shares||£11 per trade to buy and sell stocks||£11 per trade.||For basic accounts there is no fee, for premium accounts the total annual account maintenance fee is £336.
 For a breakdown of all the account types and their relevant fees click here.|

 Share dealing is a way to buy and sell shares in publicly-traded companies, allowing you to manually build a diversified investment portfolio.

 A share is a unit of ownership in a business.
 The value of a share is calculated by dividing the company’s market value by the number of shares available for purchase.
-This is a key metric to consider when selecting the best shares to buy right now.
+This is a key metric to consider when selecting the shares to buy right now.

 Let’s look at an example

 If a company listed on the London Stock Exchange is valued at £100 million and there are 50 million shares available to buy, the share value is £2.
 However, this figure can increase or drop depending on market volatility, conditions and macroeconomic events.